Front Page

 Attributes

-Some value types, including Strings, Arrays and Tables, have “attributes” which are accessible with the dot . operator.
+Some values, including Strings, Arrays and Tables, have “attributes” which are accessible with the dot . operator.
 These can expose internal values or components for manipulating said values.

 var string = "Hello World";